jiaweiho/userauth-bruteforceprotection/README.md

 ### WebSecurityConfig

-The configuration uses Spring security where MyUserDetailsService will load the user by username.
+The configuration uses Spring security where MyUserDetailsService will load the user into authentication.
-If user is not authenticated then AuthenticationFailureListener and AuthenticationSuccessListener will be called.
-This way there was no need to create a specific endpoint that would've authenticated.
-Now endpoints are specified and applied through the above mentioned class's configure method configure().
+If user is not correctly authenticated then AuthenticationFailureListener and AuthenticationSuccessListener will be called.
+This way there was no need to create a specific endpoint that would've been used for authentication.
+Now endpoints are specified and applied through the above mentioned class's configure method configure() which means more than one endpoint can be secured easily.

 ### BruteForceProtectionService